Advice on predatory journals and publishers

 There is now more research done and more research papers published than ever before.
 There are currently approximately 28,000 journals publishing 1.5 million papers annually.
 New journals are launched every year, many of which offer OA.

 Sometimes a newly launched journal is associated with a well-established publisher or learned society.
 This connection validates the journal's status.
 However, an academic journal may emerge from a new enterprise which lacks any prior history or reputation.
 In such cases journals often offer benefits by adopting new approaches to the publishing process, and they quickly develop a good reputation through endorsements from the academic community and from librarians.
-Recent examples of new, trustworthy OA journals are eLife, PeerJ and the Social Sciences Directory.
+Recent examples of new, trustworthy OA journals are eLife and PeerJ.

 Although the majority of new journals are legitimate, the credentials of some are questionable.
 Such journals and publishers are referred to as 'predatory'.
 They commonly send spam emails to potential authors, solicit submissions and request payment of article processing charges, but lack any discernible scholarship, academic rigour or credibility.
 Authors should not use such journals.